SteveWillowby/Order_and_Chaos/Readme.md

 You can find a PDF manual describing the use of this repository's code inside the `documentation` folder.

-For a full theoretical description of SCHENO, see the research paper located [here (TODO: Add Link)](https://github.com/schemanoise/SCHENO).
+For a full theoretical description of `SCHENO`, see the dissertation located [here](https://www.proquest.com/docview/2916028057).

 ### `SCHENO_score`